kvql/bunsceal/README.md

 One of the most common security requirements is the need for environment isolation, however most companies never actually define what an environment means to them or have a source of truth for this.
 This leads to having conflicting understandings, unaligned labeling (e.g Production vs prod).

 These problems get worse as you look at internal segments within an environment.
 It has been many years since it was good practice to have a flat open internal network.

+## Principles

+- Naming is hard, therefore tooling should not be opinoated on naming, this should be driven by user.
+-

+User guides:

+- terms should be single purpose within the context of you whole audience and defined, don't use terms which are already established in your org with a different understanding.

 ## Hirearchy